 No sign of Hyssop yet, which became a border in the little cottage garden there.
 The Jasmine barely recovered last year and I think it’s time to accept that Jasmine just doesn’t do well here.
 Or at least in that location.
 I think I’ll stick to Moonflowers on those trellises, as they grow thick and cast shade on the couch and table.
 The Black Hollyhocks still come up there along with a variety of other flowers, half of which I forget from year to year what I’ve planted.

 I had Datura in the ground and in containers back there last year, but it’s too soon for those.
 As so the Nicotiana as well, which came volunteer for the first time.
 It was also the last plant in bloom before the ice killed it.
-That was the first witch’s garden plant you recommended I believe.
-I’ve not missed a year without it.

 That’s as far as I got before the rain set in again.
 A few hours both days this weekend it held off for me, then washed away the debris I didn’t have a chance to pick up.